 Figure 5.11 shows the implementation.
-Unlike the hashed implementation, this compound implementation is asymmetric, so that we must consider the pdeq_dequeue_1() and pdeq_dequeue_r() implementations separately.
+Unlike the hashed implementation, this compound implementation is asymmetric, so that we must consider the pdeq_pop_1 () and pdeq_pop_r () implementations separately.

 Quick Quiz 5.6: Why can't the compound parallel double-ended queue implementation be symmetric? ■